When Dynamic Complexity Drives a Dream

 Originally sparked by Google Project 10¹⁰⁰ & Monkey Business in 2008.

-2015 it emerged into a broader vision and a dream: System Dynamics in Dresden after several prototype iterations and pivots such as #GreenTechAccelerator (2014), #StartupAccelerator (2012), InnoBay (2011) and an early concept of a coworking space in the City of Dresden called CoOrpheum (short video clip, 2010) and a concept I had captured from my dear friend Bobbie Carlton during a visit to Boston in 2009 called OpenCoffeeClubDresden, @occDD in short (2009)
+2015 it emerged into a broader vision and a dream: System Dynamics in Dresden after several prototype iterations and pivots such as #GreenTechAccelerator (2014), #StartupAccelerator (2012), InnoBay (2011; event page has been deleted due to updated Rocket Hub page) and an early concept of a coworking space (revitalizing a 10-year long unused former ballroom) in the City of Dresden called CoOrpheum (short video clip, 2010) and a concept that had captured from my dear friend Bobbie Carlton during a visit to Boston in 2009 called OpenCoffeeClubDresden, @occDD in short (2009; several dozen meetings at various locations across the city)

 [Text below is the original concept sketch handed in to the Google Project 10¹⁰⁰ announcement on September 24, 2008]